Reposted from Rooted Thinking. (2020)

 7 Matthew 6:4 “That thine alms may be in secret: and thy Father which seeth in secret himself shall reward thee openly.”

 Dr. Conrad serves in urban Asia.
 He, his wife, and their four children squeeze into a 700 square-foot apartment where he seizes rare moments of quiet to write amidst homeschooling, a cacophony of musical instruments, and the steady stream of visitors they so enjoy having in their home.
 He enjoys birding, board games, and basketball.
-He is the author of Daring Devotion: A 31-Day Journey with those who Lived God’s Promises which will be available in October 2020.
+He is the author of, so far, two books.